Top of the pageCheck Your Symptoms

 - Nausea or vomiting.

 - Excessive sweating.

 - Feeling like you are not able to get enough air (air hunger).

 - What prescription or non-prescription medicines are you currently taking?

-- Are you using alcohol or illegal drugs, such as marijuana or cocaine, to manage your symptoms?
+- Are you using alcohol or cannabis (marijuana), or illegal drugs such as cocaine, to manage your symptoms?

 - Have you ever attempted suicide?

 - Has a family member or close friend tried suicide or killed himself or herself?

 - Has anyone else in your family ever been diagnosed with a mental health problem, such as depression or an anxiety disorder?

 - Are you taking a medicine to treat depression?
 What is the medicine?
 When did you start the medicine?
 What is the dose that you are taking?
 Have you or your health professional changed the dose?